 Target offers its employees

 free college tuition to 40+ colleges and universities across the United States.
 The retail giant will also cover course fees and textbooks.
-This perk is available for part-time employees.
+This perk is available for part-time employees, making it one of the best part-time jobs with tuition assistance.

 Target’s Debt-Free Degrees pays institutions directly.
 Additionally, graduate students can earn up to $5,250 for non-master’s degrees and up to $10,000 for master’s degrees.